 Our route crosses another one, and we take a right.
 Soon a new road branches off to the left, but we continue straight ahead.
 We reach the first houses of Castellgalí: an old Excursionista Union sign tells us that we still have 2 hours to Manresa.
 We take the first street on our left, following the white and blue trail markers.
 We are now on the street called “Cami de Montserrat” and we continue straight ahead.

 We now approach the heart of Castellgalí; we can see the church in front of us, up higher.
 We approach the church on the street called Sant Antoni.
 Here we say goodbye to the blue and white signs of the Camino de Santiago Catalan.
 Our Ignatian Way will continue ahead, past the church façade.
 Continue straight ahead; at the end of the village houses, look for a dirt road next to a utility pole.
 A sign indicates that we are now entering the old pilgrim road from Manresa to Montserrat.
 This tenth century path takes a steep descent down towards highway C-55.
 We go down to reach the road and then take it to our left.
-We follow along the highway about 500m and go past the bridge over a stream.
+We follow a dirt path along the road about 500m and go past the bridge over a stream.
 After passing the golf course on the left, we take the middle asphalt road which begins at our left.

 We now border the golf course and follow the Can Cornet riverbed to our left.
 A historical marker commemorates the 1936 martyrdom of two religious sisters in this place.
 At the fork we go to the right to avoid crossing the stream.
 After 600 m we pass very close to La Masia (Can Cornet) private house.
 We take the path that continues on our right; eventually this takes us up to an old stone quarry.